auxten/site/content/posts/chDB is joining ClickHouse/index.md

 2. Keep up with the latest ClickHouse releases
 3. Better integration with more programming languages and data sources

 Maybe you guys have better ideas.
-Please tell me [here](https://www.google.com/url?q=https://github.com/orgs/chdb-io/discussions&sa=D&source=editors&ust=1709710998768552&usg=AOvVaw1lh9E85EgIkoalIBZ1epjz) 😛
+Please tell me on [chDB discussions](https://github.com/orgs/chdb-io/discussions) 😛

 For more information about chDB joining ClickHouse, please visit [ClickHouse Blog](https://clickhouse.com/blog/chdb-joins-clickhouse-family)